 2. Attributes

 Attributes (or variables) refer to the characteristics of the object.
-Appearance, state, and other qualitative traits are common object attributes.
+Appearance, state, and other qualitative traits serve as common object attributes and help define the details of an object.

-Class attributes in combination with object instances differentiate objects from one another.
+Class attributes, in combination with instances of a class, differentiate objects from one another, even when they originate from one class.

 The following program demonstrates a class declaration in Python:class Car: